Martchus/syncthingtray/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+Please read the following points before filing an issue but remove them before filing the issue:

-**Please browse through the [README](https://github.com/Martchus/syncthingtray/blob/master/README.md) before asking a question.**
+* **Please browse through the [README](https://github.com/Martchus/syncthingtray/blob/master/README.md) before asking a question.**
   Maybe what you've been asking is already implemented or a known limitation with a documented workaround.

-Note that I cannot support all operating systems, their flavors and different tooling you might be using (Anti Virus scanners, GNU/Linux desktop environments, AUR helpers, …).
+* Note that I cannot support all operating systems, their flavors and different tooling you might be using (Antivirus software, GNU/Linux desktop environments, AUR helpers, …).
 So please avoid filing feature requests specific to them and contact the respective vendors instead.

-Note that I will likely have to reject feature reports about Wayland-specific behavior due to limitations of that protocol which I cannot workaround from my side.
+* Note that I will likely have to reject feature reports about Wayland-specific behavior due to limitations of that protocol which I cannot workaround from my side.

 ---